ActianCorp/integration-platform-docs/docs/integration-manager/files/managing-files.md

 ## Uploading Files

 :::note
-Only Admins can upload public files.
+Only admins can upload public files.
 :::

 1. Select the **Files** tab.